 “But she wouldn’t come,” Betsie continued.
 “She wouldn’t step through the door into the dormitory, and neither would the guards.
 You know why?”
 Betsie’s sense of triumph burst forth as she exclaimed, “Because of the fleas!
 That’s what the supervisor said: That place is crawling with fleas!”

 Corrie’s mind rushed back to their first night in the barracks.
 She remembered Betsie bowing her head and thanking God for the fleas for which Corrie saw no use.

-Metaphorically, fleas do invade our lives and trouble us.
+Metaphorically, fleas will invade our lives and trouble us.
 But not without the Lord.
 Our fleas might be illness, infirmity, conflict, loss, guilt, sorrow, or grief.
 Whatever the intruder, we can learn to live victoriously despite the pain it brings.
-And this begins by saying to the source of our trouble, as did Joseph to his brothers, “You meant evil against me, but God meant it for good.”
+And we begin by saying to the source of our trouble, as did Joseph to his brothers, “ye thought evil against me; but God meant it unto good.”

-Wise King Solomon said, “The Lord has made everything for its purpose” (Proverbs 16:4).
+Wise King Solomon said, “The Lord has made everything for its purpose” (Proverbs 16:4 ESV).
 Yes, even the fleas.
 Yes, even the difficulties humans must endure from time to time.
-God’s “way is in the whirlwind and storm” (Nahum 1:3) and also in the soft southerly winds of prosperity.
+God’s “way is in the whirlwind and storm” (Nahum 1:3) as well as in the soft southerly winds of prosperity.

-So, “Count it all joy, my brothers,” James advocates, “when you meet trials of various kind” (James 1:2).
+“My brethren, count it all joy,” James counsels, “when ye fall into divers temptations (trials)” (James 1:2).
 The fleas that trouble us are but instruments in the hands of God that ultimately work for our good, not our harm.
 Thank God for the fleas.